dreese/FastSocket/README.md

 Description
 ---------------

-A fast, synchronous Objective-C wrapper around BSD sockets for iOS and OS X.
+A high-throughput, synchronous Objective-C wrapper around BSD sockets for iOS and macOS.
 Send and receive raw bytes over a socket as fast as possible.
 Includes methods for transferring files while optionally computing a checksum for verification.
+Swift compatible.

 Use this class if fast network communication is what you need.
 If you want to do something else while your network operations finish, then an asynchronous